USPTO Office Actions Scraper

 Share

-🚀 Export USPTO patent office actions in seconds.
-Search 19M+ examiner correspondence records by patent number, application number, examiner, art unit, filing date, or free-text query - no account required.
+🚀 Export USPTO examiner correspondence in seconds.
+Search 19M+ patent office-action records by patent number, application number, examiner, art unit, filing date, or free-text Lucene query.
+Pull body-text snippets, status, classification codes, and prosecution dates.

 |---|---|